HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 ## Web Application Development Pattern
 <span style="color: green">\*under development\*</span>

-Describes a set of steps to allow your team to start a journey when developing a progressive/ responsive web application.
+Describes a set of steps to allow your team to start a journey when developing a progressive/responsive web application.

 This pattern consists of: